The initial application process consists of the 5 steps outlined below. The whole process can take anywhere from 2 to 4 months.

 1. Submit Questionnaire Click Here to fill out a brief online questionnaire and our recruiter will contact you to schedule a phone screening.

-2. Office Meeting You will be asked to fill out an application form and bring it to our office meeting.
-The application is available on our website or we can mail it to you if you cannot access the Internet.
+2. Office Meeting You will be asked to fill out an application form that you will bring to the office meeting.
+The form will be emailed/mailed to you prior to the meeting.
 The application form inquires as to the number of people living in the home, their ages and relationships, the address, a general description of the home, and where the applicant is employed.
 Please fill out the application completely.

 3. Home Inspection During the Home Inspection your home is evaluated by the CCH Coordinator to make sure it complies with the Department of Developmental Services (DDS) regulations.
 Any adjustments or alterations that need to be made to make it safe for the individual moving in will be reviewed.
 The home will go through a fire safety check.
 A local Fire Marshal’s certificate will be needed for those who live in anything other than a single family home; other reports may be needed based on the water and sewer source of the home.
 If there are any problems or deficiencies found in the home survey, the CCH Coordinator will help you to develop and implement a written plan of how to correct them.
 The major purpose of the Home Inspection is to prepare you for the DDS Licensing Inspection see Step 5.
 Procurement and the cost for any reports or necessary modifications are the sole responsibility of the applicant.

 4. Training After the Home Inspection, you will be scheduled for training and DDS Licensing Inspection.
 The training will include:

 - Infection Control Procedures

 - How to respond in case of fire and other life threatening situations